 How can I further benefit as an owner?

-All costs and expenses in connection with the initial installation of the fibre-optic-based building cabling up to the first optical telecommunications socket/OTO in each utilisation unit shall be borne by the network operator, insofar as existing cable supports (pipe bodies, empty pipes, routes, etc.) can be used.
+All costs and expenses in connection with the initial installation of the fibre-optic-based building cabling from the building entry point (BEP) up to the first optical telecommunications socket/OTO in each utilisation unit shall be borne by the network operator, insofar as existing cable supports (pipe bodies, empty pipes, routes, etc.) can be used.

 How long does the work take for the home connection?